 Applying for a Claim

 Every social network gives certain marketing companies what we call a media portal.
 A media portal allows marketing companies that have high ad-spend on social networks, access to a variety of services like username claims, verifications, and merges.
 So – in order to make a claim you’ll need to hire a marketing company that has access to these services.
-At Fresh Engagements, we are able to make claim requests for our clients too, you can find more info about it here.
+At Fresh Engagements, we are able to make claim requests for our clients too, check out our services for usernames for a variety of platforms here –

-The process of claim is simple.
-You simply tell us your current username and your desired username and the platform where you’d like to claim it.
+The process of username claims is pretty simple.
+You tell us your current username and your desired username and the platform where you’d like to claim it.
 And that is basically it.
-We’d simply make an application if the claim request is eligible.
-If the request is approved, your current username will be switched to the desired username where all the data of the desired inactive username will be deleted.
-You’ll keep your placeholder account whilst the name is edited.
-No login details are required for this of course.
+We’d simply make an application if the username claim request looks eligible to us.
+If the request is approved, your current username will be edited to your desired username.
+You will retain all followers, posts, and other info.
+Additionally, your login details will remain as is.
+For us to process the request – we do not login details.
 And voila, you now have your desired username on your account which can never be reversed as you solely have the access to it, and it’s registered on your own e-mail and mobile number.

 And there you go.
 Now, you know everything that you need to know about claiming inactive usernames.
 Ready to claim your handle?
-Click here.
+Get started today!

 Until next time!